 You’ve discussed hair restoration with your doctor.
 You’ve developed a financial plan for your future.

 The next step of your journey, to a fuller head of hair, is to decide which procedure is the best solution for restoring your natural hair.

 ARTAS Robotic Hair Restoration is an FDA approved, follicular unit extraction hair restoration procedure.

-The ARTAS iX machine is an advanced, robotic machine which uses artificial intelligence to calculate the natural shape of your hairline.
+The ARTAS iX machine is an advanced, robotic machine that uses artificial intelligence to calculate the natural shape of your hairline.
 With our advanced technology, a surgeon is able to use our ARTAS iX machine to extract singular units of hair follicles from your head.
 ARTAS iX replants your hair follicles for fast hair results, without the possibility of human error.

-ARTAS Robotic Hair Restoration is a painless procedure which does not leave you with embarrassing scars.
+ARTAS Robotic Hair Restoration is a painless procedure that does not leave you with embarrassing scars.
 Our patients are able to return to work the next day without any pain medication.
 Boston Robotic Hair Restoration is New England’s first ARTAS iX machine.
 With our advanced robotic technology, we are able to give our patients real hair restoration results in less than six months.

 What are you waiting for?

 Our consultations are free and our procedure is painless.

 We are currently running 40% off all procedures now until the end of April.